Occupational Health and Safety Code

 (a) the explosives and detonators are kept in separate compartments that

-(i) prevent the explosives and detonators from coming into contact with any metals or with each other,
+(i) prevent the explosives and detonators from coming into contact with anything that may cause unintended detonation,

 (ii) are made of non-conductive material,